Monarchs and Milkweed

 • If you have permission to harvest, take no more than 10 percent of the available seed.

-Tropical milkweed (Asclepias curassavica) is native to Mexico and Central America.
+While it may sound like good news that South Florida’s resident Monarch population has grown, recent findings reveal a concerning trend: much of this population is unhealthy and exacerbating the spread of a detrimental parasite, Ophryocystis elektroscirrha (OE).
+The primary contributor to the prevalence of this parasite is Tropical milkweed (Asclepias curassavica), which is native to Mexico and Central America.
 It is widely available at Florida’s mainstream nurseries and big box retail centers because it is easy to grow.
-However, the use of Tropical milkweed can harm Monarchs.
+However, the use of Tropical milkweed harms Monarchs in multiple ways.

 Harm from Insecticides.
 Commercially grown Tropical milkweed plants are sometimes treated with systemic insecticides to keep pests off of them, giving them a better appearance at retail nurseries.
 These insecticides can be very toxic to Monarch caterpillars that feed on the leaves, increasing mortality rates.